 Satisfactory Academic progress, federal, state and BPCC academic requirements a student must meet to be awarded financial aid.

 Student Aid Report, created and mailed to student after the Free Application for Federal Student Aid is processed.
-The application may be completed over the internet at: http://www.fafsa.ed.gov/.
+The application may be completed at: www.fafsa.gov.

-Supplemental Educational Opportunity Grant, state issued grant awarded to the most needy of Pell grant recipients.
+Supplemental Educational Opportunity Grant, federal grant awarded to the neediest of Pell grant recipients.
 The award is based on need.

-Borrowed money that must be repaid, the Department of Education pays the interest while the student is in school at least half-time and during grace and deferment periods.
+Borrowed money that must be repaid, the government pays the interest while the student is in school at least half-time and during grace and deferment periods.

 The borrower is fully responsible for paying the interest that accrues on the loan.
 Interest on an Unsubsidized Loan accrues from the date of disbursement and continues throughout the life of the loan.